hyperledger/aries-rfcs/features/0023-did-exchange/README.md

 ## Next Steps

 The exchange between the _requester_ and the _responder_ has been completed.
 This relationship has no trust associated with it.
-The next step should be the exchange of proofs to build trust sufficient for the purpose of the relationship.
+The next step should be to increase the trust to a sufficient level for the purpose of the relationship, such as through an exchange of proofs.

 ## Peer DID Maintenance